Shuozhen/DBiT-Notes/README.md

    [HPC Work Commands](### HPC Work Commands)

+## Workflow
-## DBiT work flow (don't redo this part unless to set up a new environment, at least effective at 2022/05/04)
+DBiT work flow (don't redo this part unless to set up a new environment, at least effective at 2022/05/04)
   1. Experiments on tissue samples;
      - Sample thickness < 10 um;
      - 50 * 50 barcodes;